 A few years after that he stole the title for a book that I had said I’d use, one afternoon on the corner of Davenport and Yonge St. The Poetry Hotel.
 A title I’d used 10 years before as a prose poem.
 But he did say he’d steal it.
 And did, and wrote something as if he’d conjured the title Poetry Hotel.

-And at a memorial service for Gwen McEwen he was hanging around with a typical weasel: R. Priest., mr.”emotionally honest” who managed to smirk at me at my friend’s memorial service.
+And at a memorial service for Gwen McEwen he was hanging around with a typical weasel: R. Priest., the Grand Weasel, mr.”emotionally honest” who managed to smirk at me at my friend’s memorial service.
 Thing is Joe is very likeable, or seems to be.

 But he’s never acknowledged the error, the title thievery.
 I’ve even written to him and he’s invited me to his place – 20 yrs ago -, but no comment on books sent to him.
 Shit.
 You’d think I’d taken the title, not done the work, unjustly complained he stole my credit when it could have been used to help establish my position in Canadian letters, etc., when instead it all helped him.